-Dr. Sherif Mohamed Hanafy Mahmoud
+Dr. Sherif M. H. Mahmoud

-Visiting Associate Professor, Geosciences Department
+Visiting Associate Professor, Department of Geosciences

 Sherif M. Hanafy is currently a visiting associate professor at KFUPM, he was a senior research scientist at KAUST from 2009 until July 2018, during this time he was the founder and in charge of the geophysical field program (Seismology Lab).
 His research interest includes geophysical field methods, seismic interferometry, traveltime tomography, early arrival tomography, seismic modeling, seismic inversion and migration, data interpolation/extrapolation, and shallow application of resistivity and GPR methods.
-In the last year, he got more involved in the machine learning especially in processing and interpretation of seismic and GPR data.
+In the last year, he got more involved in machine learning especially in the processing and interpretation of seismic and GPR data.

 - Ph.D. in Geophysics (Kiel University, Germany – Cairo University, Egypt), 2002.

 - M.S. in Geophysics – Seismic (Cairo University, Egypt), 1996.